-The devil, however, is in the details.
-Here are some points to ponder as you bring menu planning under control.
+The devil, however, is in the details!
+Use the pager links below for some points to ponder as you bring menu planning under control.

 Planner companies, gift shops and generous desktop publishers all compete to produce cute little shopping lists for all persuasions and occasions.
 Bear-shaped shopping lists.
 Long skinny shopping lists.
 Shopping lists with winsome graphics, kittycats and teddy bears.
 Awwwwww.

-[We even offer some, too, in the printable planner pages library .]
+[We even offer some, too, in the printables library .]

 Only one problem: why aren't you using them?